keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/config.md

       to put into the same auto-generated [KeptnApp](app.md).
       The default value is 30 (seconds).
     * **cloudEventsEndpoint** -- Endpoint where the lifecycle operator posts Cloud Events.
+    * **blockDeployment** -- An option used to block the deployment of the application until the pre-deployment tasks and evaluations succeed.

 ## Usage